 What to do for people who rely on home phones for 111 calls?
-Watchdog asks for ideas?
+Watchdog asks for ideas

 And, soon - as Chorus and its peers start ripping out or switching off copper lines from the start of 2022 - the remainder will use digital phones connected to fibre or fixed wireless connections that do require power.

-The Commerce Commission is charged with coming up with a solution for 111 calls during powercuts once new telecommunications legislation comes into effect in January 2022, and it's asking for ideas and feedback on its draft code now, via its website.
+The Commerce Commission is charged with coming up with a solution for 111 calls during power cuts once new telecommunications legislation comes into effect in January 2022, and it's asking for ideas and feedback on its draft code now, via its website.

 The regulator gives the real-life case study of Leanne, who lives with her pensioner husband two-hours' drive south of Christchurch.
 His health is not good.
 His lungs are scarred from years of working with chemicals.
-The dexterity in his hands and fingers has gone and he can not use a mobile phone.
+The dexterity in his hands and fingers has gone and he cannot use a mobile phone.
 Mobile coverage at their home is poor and they rely on a home phone line.
 There are often power cuts in the area.
-With new home phone technologies and no mobile coverage, the couple may be unable to call 111 from their home in a power cut.
+With new home phone technologies and no mobile coverage, the couple may be unable to call 111 from their home during a power cut.

 "I already pay for a landline.
 It's not cheap.
 A mobile phone won't work here.
 Bad reception.
 There is other technology on offer but it's $800 just to get an aerial.
 We're living on one pension right now so we can't afford that," Leanne said.